So you are wondering where to go for amazing Banff photography in the Canadian Rockies?

-The best part is it’s so easily accessible, as long as you’re an early riser as the parking lot fills up quickly in the summertime.
+The best part is it’s so easily accessible, as long as you can score yourself a ride on the Moraine Lake shuttle.
 You can also only visit it in the summer.
-Between early October and early June, the road is closed due to snow and avalanche hazard, so unless you want to walk or ski in on a snow ridden road (not safe in avalanche terrain) you are limited to photographing Moraine Lake in the summer.
+Between early October and early June, the road is closed due to snow and avalanche hazard, so unless you want to walk or ski in on a snow-ridden road (not safe in avalanche terrain), you are limited to photographing Moraine Lake in the summer.

-Best Time to Photograph Moraine Lake?
-At sunrise when the alpenglow hits the ten peaks.
-Sunset can also display amazing colors.
+- Best Time to Photograph Moraine Lake?
+At sunrise when the alpenglow hits the top of the ten peaks, though with the new parking restrictions at Moraine Lake, this will be nearly impossible for most visitors unless you are very dedicated.
+Sunset can also display amazing colors if you are able to hang around until that time.
 July and August is when you will get the bluest color in the water.

-The view from the viewpoint is one of the most spectacular in all of Banff National Park and a super popular spot for photographers.
-Peyto Lake in our opinion competes for beauty with Moraine Lake without as many visitors, though it’s still busy.
+The viewpoint is one of the most spectacular in all of Banff National Park and a super popular spot for photographers.
+Peyto Lake, in our opinion competes for beauty with Moraine Lake without as many visitors, though it’s still busy.

-When is the best time to photograph Peyto Lake?
+- When is the best time to photograph Peyto Lake?
 Peyto Lake is best photographed at sunset when most of the visitors from the day have departed.
-Another stunning time to visit is right after the first snowfall when the scenery is covered in while, but the blue lake still shines and has not frozen over yet.
+Another stunning time to visit is right after the first snowfall when the scenery is covered, but the blue lake still shines and has not frozen over yet.